PyConZA/pyconza2025/pages_md/about/about_us.md

 - Talks delivered by speakers from across Africa and the world.
 - Interactive sessions with influential Pythonistas affecting the Python ecosystem on the continent.
 - Pan-African open source Python projects made within the continent.
-- You can check out our CFP page for more details.

 PyCon Africa is a diverse conference dedicated to providing an enjoyable experience for everyone.
 Help us ensure this by following our code of conduct.